Koukoula/CMPUT404-assignment-css-hell/README.md

 Code is licensed under the Apache 2.0 license.

-Generally everything is LICENSE'D under the Apache 2 license by Panayioti Koukoulas and Noah Shillington.
+Generally everything is LICENSE'D under the CC BY-SA 4.0: https://creativecommons.org/licenses/by-sa/4.0/legalcode license by Panayioti Koukoulas and Noah Shillington.

 Further contributions are listed in the code and licensed under The MIT License: https://opensource.org/licenses/MIT.